aplteam/Cider/docs/Cider-User-Guide.md

 #### 10. Executing user-specific code

-Finally, you might want to execute some general code (as opposed to project-specific code) after a project was loaded.
+You might want to execute some general code (as opposed to project-specific code) after a project was loaded.
 "General" means that this code is executed whenever a project (any project!) is opened.

 This can be achieved by specifying the fully qualified name of a function that must be monadic, most likely in `⎕SE`.
 A namespace with the configuration data of the project is passed as the right argument.

 The function may or may not return a result, but when it does the result will be discarded.

-The fully qualified name of the function must go into the file that is returned by the function `GetCiderConfigFilename` which is available only via the API, not as a user command.
+The fully qualified name of the function must go into the file that is returned by the function `GetCiderGlobalConfigFilename` which is available only via the API, not as a user command.
 This is the Cider config file, not a Cider project config file.

 That file already contains a definition of the keyword `ExecuteAfterProjectOpen`, but it is empty: